sathyaga/Chatbots/README.md

 # Are you looking for an automated solution that would handle large call volumes and maintain zero wait-time for your customers?

 This LUIS enabled solution could help create an intelligent Interactive Voice Response (IVR) application for automated customer interaction.
-I used Visual Studio, BOT Framework, Node.JS, JASON and Cortana Cognitive API to build this solution for a demo purpose.
+I used Visual Studio, BOT Framework, Node.JS, JASON, CosmosDB, Azure SQL Database and Cortana Cognitive API to build this solution for a demo purpose.

 # Underlying Architecture